ECPPS to require masking indoors at school, on buses

 The board voted 7-0 to require indoor mask-wearing for all students, teachers and staff as a precaution against the spread of COVID-19.
 The board indicated the decision will be revisited as COVID trends change.

-The board also wants staff recommendations on allowing a limited number of volunteers to safely return to school classrooms and permitting school facilities to be rented again.
+The board also wants staff recommendations on allowing a limited number of volunteers to safely return to schools and the rental of school facilities by non-school groups.
 Both activities were suspended last school year because of the COVID-19 pandemic.

+Like other area school districts, ECPPS will welcome back most students on Aug.
+23. Elizabeth City-Pasquotank Early College will start classes a week earlier on Aug.
+16.

 ECPPS' decision to require masks follows Gov. Roy Cooper and state health officials' reversal on mask-wearing in schools last week.
 Cooper initially recommended mask-wearing for students and staff only at K-8 schools regardless of vaccination status.
 Students and staff at high schools who were vaccinated would not have to wear masks, he said.